Node.js Signals, Exit Codes, and Graceful Shutdown

 const start = Date.now();

-console.log(`${signal}: starting shutdown`);
+console.log(`${signal} - starting shutdown`);

-console.log(`${signal}: server closed (${Date.now() - start}ms)`);
+console.log(`${signal} - server closed (${Date.now() - start}ms)`);

 await db.end();

-console.log(`${signal}: db closed (${Date.now() - start}ms)`);
+console.log(`${signal} - db closed (${Date.now() - start}ms)`);

-}This tells you exactly which step is slow.
-In production, ship these timings to your logging system so you can see shutdown durations across your fleet.
-If one instance consistently takes 8 seconds to shut down while others take 200ms, you've got a specific problem to investigate on that instance.
+}In production, send those timings to the logging system so you can compare shutdown duration across instances.
+If one instance consistently takes 8 seconds to stop while others take 200ms, that slow instance has a specific resource or workload to investigate.

 process.on('exit', (code) => {

-console.log(`Process exiting with code ${code}`);
+fs.writeSync(2, `Process exiting with code ${code}\n`);

 if (code !== 0 && !isShuttingDown) {

-console.log('Unexpected exit - not from shutdown handler');
+fs.writeSync(2, 'Unexpected exit - not from shutdown handler\n');

 }